 I found this recipe at the spanish blog Te quedas a cenar, and I couldn't resist the temptation to try a sourdough version of it.
 Sweet, spicy, definitely north-european, perfect with coffee or tea.

 |Ground Cardamom||1 tablespoons||0.26%|

 - Total Flour Weight:

-Bakers percentages are relative to flour weight (flour equals 100%) and every other ingredient is a percentage of this.
-Flour from the Starter is not counted.
-Note: This recipe was uploaded in grams and has been automatically converted to other measures, let us know of any corrections.
+Percentages are relative to flour weight (flour equals 100%) and every other ingredient is a percentage of this.
+Flour from the starter is not counted.
+This recipe was originally in grams and has been automatically converted to other measures.

 Melt the butter in hot milk and leave to cool.
 When it's about body temperature, mix in the other ingredients, except 40% of the flour.
 Mix well with a wooden spoon for about 5 minutes, or until the gluten develops.
 Then add the rest of the flour, mix and knead for 10-15 minutes to get a smooth and silky dough.
 Leave it to ferment until it doubles in size (mine took 2 hours and a half)

 Meanwhile, prepare the filling mixing the following ingredients to a creamy paste: